 The concept of a key hierarchy and the use of automated key distribution techniques greatly reduce the number of keys that must be manually managed and distributed.
-It also may be desirable impose some control on the which to way in automatically distributed keys are used.
-For example, in addition to separating master keys from session keys, we may wish to define different types of session ke ys on the basis of use, such as
+It also may be desirable to impose some control on the way in which automatically distributed keys are used.
+For example, in addition to separating master keys from session keys, we may wish to define different types of session keys on the basis of use, such as

-Data-encrypting key, for general communication across a network PIN-encrypting key, for personal identification numbers (PINs) used in elec- tronic funds transfer and point-of-sale applications File-encrypting key, for encrypting files stored in publicly accessible locations

-To illustrate the value of separating keys by type, consider the risk that a master key is imported as a data-encrypting key into a device.
-Normally, the mas- ter key is physically secured within the cryptographic hardware of the key distrib- ution center and of the end systems.
+Data-encrypting key, for general communication across a network PIN-encrypting key, for personal identification numbers (PINs) used in electronic funds transfer and point-of-sale applications physically secured within the cryptographic hardware of the key distrib- ution center and of the end systems.
 Session keys encrypted with this master key are available to application programs, as are the data encrypted with such session keys.
-However, if a master key is treated as a session key, it may be possible f or an unauthorized application to obtain plaintext of session keys encrypted with that master key.
+However, if a master key is treated as a session key, it may be possible for an unauthorized application to obtain plaintext of session keys encrypted with that master key.